tidalcycles/tidalcycles.github.io/_functions/sample/chop.md

 chop :: Int -> OscPattern -> OscPattern
 ~~~~

-`chop` granualizes every sample in place as it is played.
-Use an integer
-value to specify how manu granules each sample is chopped into:
+`chop` granualizes every sample in place as it is played, turning a pattern of samples into a pattern of sample parts.
+Use an integer value to specify how many granules each sample is chopped into:

 ~~~~ {haskell}
 d1 $ chop 16 $ sound "arpy arp feel*4 arpy*4"